Puppy Playdates: Benefits And Safety

 Pet-friendly Events

 Keep an eye out for pet-friendly events in your community.
-Many cities organize dog-friendly festivals, picnics, or charity walks that allow you to socialize your puppy in a fun and festive atmosphere.
+Many cities organize festivals, picnics, or charity walks that allow you to socialize your puppy in a fun and festive atmosphere.
 These events often attract other pet owners and their dogs, providing opportunities for your puppy to meet and interact with new furry friends.

 Puppy Playdates for Older Dogs